espocrm/documentation/development/select-manager.md

 How to extend an existing salect manager for a specific entity type.

 Example for *Account*.
-There is already extended class in `application/Espo/Modules/Crm/SelectManagers/Account.php`, so we need extend from it.
+There is already extended class in `application/Espo/Modules/Crm/SelectManagers/Account.php`, so we need to extend from it.

 Create a file `custom/Espo/Custom/SelectManager/Account.php`: